magento/devdocs/guides/v2.0/config-guide/cli/config-cli-subcommands-mode.md

 640 permissions give read-write permissions to the owner, read-only to the group, and no permissions to anybody else.

-770 permissions give full control `(-rwx------)` to the owner and group and no permissions to anyone else.
+770 permissions give full control (read, write, execute) to the owner and group and no permissions to anyone else.

 750 permissions give full control to the owner, read and execute permissions to the group, and no permissions to anyone else.